View on GitHub

 About me

 My private hobbies include 🌲🌑 hiking, 🏕️🌒 camping, 🎥ξ going to the cinema, 🇺🇸🇩🇪 foreign languages, and 🛼☀️ inline skating.
-As for the computer games, they can turn into a copylefted GitHub page, although just for instance.
+As for the retro computer games, they became my GitHub page, YouTube channel, roguelike game, and in-browser minesweeper .
 Along with starting Emacs, Standard ML programming would be my professional hobby, although its purpose may differ greatly.
 Additionally, I prefer Raku (Perl 6) to be my professional hobby, as script programming matters.

 To keep the long story short, my professional skills include Java, DevOps, dotCMS, Hibernate, IDE, JavaScript, Perl, Raku, SQL, and Spring.
 By IDE, I mainly mean IntelliJ IDEA and Eclipse, although I also worked with NetBeans.
 I’ve even done a fun project with WebStorm, but either Emacs or Vim should be excluded from the list of IDEs.
 Nevertheless, I used Vim at school and, more recently, Emacs to further educate myself in SML.